Softcatala/nmt-softcatala/README.md

 * *ctranslate2*: model exported in CTranslate2 format (used for inference)
 * *metadata*: description of the model
 * *tokenizer*: SentencePiece models for both languages

-The corpus used to train this model can be obtain from the trainings-sets directory executing these scripts:

-* *get.sh* gets all the raw files
-* *preprocess.sh* that does the necessary preprocessing of the data

 # Serving